syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![Month view in .NET MAUI Calendar.](images/views/maui-month-view.png)

 ### Number Of Visible Weeks view
-In the month view, number of visible weeks can be customized by using the [NumberOfVisibleWeeks] property in the Calendar.
-By default, Month view displays with the NumberOfVisibleWeeks as the value of six.
+In the month view, number of visible weeks can be customized by using the `NumberOfVisibleWeeks` property in the Calendar.
+By default, Month view displays with the NumberOfVisibleWeeks as `6`.

-The following code shows the Calendar month view with `NumberOfVisibleWeeks` as `4`.
+The following code shows the Calendar month view with `NumberOfVisibleWeeks` is `4`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}